 Participating Wabash County students can earn up to $1,000 in scholarships through completion of the Program in grades 4-8.
-Click here Year 5 2020-2021 Scholarship Amounts to see how each scholarship is earned at each grade level.
-Now in its 5th year, the Community Foundation has opened funds for more than 1,900 Wabash County students.
-The combined assets of these funds total more than $760,000.
+Click here to see how each scholarship is earned at each grade level.
+Now in its 7th year, the Community Foundation has opened funds for more than 2,500 Wabash County students.
+The combined assets of these funds total more than $1 million.

 High School Graduates

 After graduating from high school and enrolling at a qualifying post-secondary education institution, students may present a tuition bill to the Community Foundation and request a grant from their Early Award Scholarship Fund directly to that school.
 Click here Instructions for requesting grant from EAS Fund for instructions on how to submit a request.

 From kindergarten through 3rd grade, children and families begin to think about the future and build educational assets through Promise Indiana, a children’s savings account program operated by the Wabash County YMCA.
 Each fall, this program provides in-school career discovery activities and a campus field trip, and a $25 savings match challenge for students who enroll a Promise-linked CollegeChoice 529 Direct Savings Account.
 These experiences prepare students and families to participate in the Community Foundation’s Early Award Scholarships beginning in 4th grade.
 Note: The YMCA is pausing this program for the 2023-2024 school year.
 More information soon!

 Parents of children as young as kindergarten are encouraged to complete both steps 1 and 2 in advance of their eligibility to earn Early Award Scholarships in 4th grade.